FedeClaudi/Term.jl/docs/src/basics/content_layout.md

 print(top / mid / bottom)
 ```

 ## vLine
 Space is nice.
 You can separate distinct pieces of content so that the message you're trying to convey is more easily interpreted by the user.
 But space is not enough.
-Sometimes you want to add a line to mark out where one section ends and the other starts:
+Sometimes you want to add a line to mark out where one section ends and the other starts.
+Well, that's where `vLine` and `hLine` below come in.
+They're very simple to use, just say how tall/weide the line should be and, optionally, give some markup style information too:

 ```@example
 import Term: Panel, Spacer # hide import Term: vLine